isa-ross/Ross_DW_Final_Project/README.md

 This repo contains the data and analysis for the final project for Data Wrangling.

-The data set for this project consists of capture and vegetation data from Erin's Honors Thesis Project in 2022-23.
+The data set for this project consists of elephant population and death statistics in Africa, along with environmental and social conditions that may be explanatory variables.
+The main variable of interest in the number of poached elephants at each site.

 ## Structure